GiggleLiu/tutorial-tensornetwork/tnet.typ

 ])

-A line graph of a tensor network is a graph where vertices represent indices and edges represent tensors sharing indices.
-A tensor network contraction order is related to the tree decomposition of the line graph in the following way:
+The line graph of a tensor network is a graph where vertices represent indices and edges represent tensors sharing those indices.
+The relationship between a tensor network's contraction order and the tree decomposition of its line graph can be understood through several key correspondences:

-- A leg in the tensor network is a vertex in the line graph, and a tensor in the tensor network is a hyperedge (an edge that connects multiple vertices) in the tree decomposition.
+- Each leg (index) in the tensor network becomes a vertex in the line graph, while each tensor becomes a hyperedge connecting multiple vertices.
-- The first two requirements of the tree decomposition are equivalent to: all tensors must be included in at least one bag, and a bag corresponds to a contraction step.
+- The tree decomposition's first two requirements ensure that all tensors are accounted for in the contraction sequence - each tensor must appear in at least one bag, with each bag representing a contraction step.
-- The third requirement of the tree decomposition is equivalent to: a leg can not be eliminated until all tensors connected to it are considered.
+- The third requirement of the tree decomposition maps to an important constraint in tensor contraction: an index can only be eliminated after considering all tensors connected to it.
-- For tensor networks with non-uniform leg sizes, we can related its contraction order with the weighted tree decomposition, where the weight of a vertex is the logarithm of the leg size.
+- For tensor networks with varying index dimensions, we can extend this relationship to weighted tree decompositions, where vertex weights correspond to the logarithm of the index dimensions.

-The figure below shows (a) a tensor network with four tensors $T_1$, $T_2$, $T_3$ and $T_4$ and eight indices $A$ through $H$, (b) its line graph, and (c) a tree decomposition of the line graph.
+The figure below illustrates these concepts with (a) a tensor network containing four tensors $T_1$, $T_2$, $T_3$ and $T_4$ and eight indices labeled $A$ through $H$, (b) its corresponding line graph, and (c) a tree decomposition of that line graph.

 #figure(canvas({
   import draw: *